Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 Our previous alert sets out more information about the key dates when the amendments come into force.

-- Bill 96 requires that a company submit the French version of the contract of adhesion or standard form contract first.
+- Bill 96 requires that a company submit the French version of the contract of adhesion, a document related to a contract of adhesion or standard form contract first.
 Only after the adhering party has examined the French version can the parties jointly choose to be bound by a version drawn up in a language other than French.

 - Similar obligations will exist when drafting certain contracts for real estate transactions and for invoices, receipts, acquittances (waivers) and other documents of the same nature.